Do you accept my insurance?

 The sooner your care is completed, the less likely the chance of costly and time-consuming complications.
 We’ve often seen patients pay more out-of-pocket due to delaying treatment than they would have paid had the treatment been performed when recommended – due to their condition worsening as time passes.
 We offer both payment plans and CareCredit so our patients can avoid delaying care and therefore minimize the risk of complications.

-The “fine print” of most insurance plans allows them to pay for the least expensive alternative treatment.
+The “fine print” of most insurance plans allows them to pay for the least costly alternative treatment.
 Your insurance benefits depend on the contract negotiated with your employer.
 Please keep in mind that the least expensive treatment may not be the best and maybe the most expensive in the long run.

 Do you accept new patient referrals?